corpus-io/tokenize.it-smart-contracts/README.md

 - foundry: [install guide](https://book.getfoundry.sh/getting-started/installation)

 For information regarding testing, please go to [testing](docs/testing.md).

-There is no deploy script yet.
+A deploy script is currently only available only for AllowList and FeeSettings.

 # Main Concept